Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool configures a frame's auto-layout properties with specific components (mode, padding, spacing, alignment, sizing) as a unified setter.
-This distinguishes it from sibling tools that handle other node properties like effects, fills, or strokes.
+The description clearly states the tool configures a frame's auto-layout, listing specific aspects (mode, padding, spacing, alignment, sizing) and calling it a 'unified setter'.
+This distinguishes it from sibling tools like node_set_fill or node_set_stroke, which target different properties.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.